wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 Laptop for scale.
 Now we're ready to start hacking.

 All told it took me the better part of a day to get my keyboard finished up.
 I have a lot of experience soldering so if you're just getting started then you'll want to take your time and test your connections with a multimeter as you go.

-Once you have everything put together you can start hacking on your keyboard's firmware.

 ## Flashing firmware.